Nonye2K3/chia/Logging-Messages-Reference.md

 |Message |see below<br>

 ## Log messages confirming node health:
 1. “x plots were eligible for farming” – this message from harvester shows how the node responds to challenges.
-The x value shows how many plots passed the initial filter [more on filters here.](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#what-is-the-plot-filter-and-why-didnt-my-plot-pass-it).
+The x value shows how many plots passed the initial filter, [more on filters here.](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#what-is-the-plot-filter-and-why-didnt-my-plot-pass-it)
 > * The block prefix is shown, and the “Found y proofs.”
 The y value shows how many plots were accepted as proofs, and usually the value is zero.
-Most of the time if there is a proof you win, but not always as described [in the FAQ.](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#is-it-possible-to-have-a-proof-but-not-get-a-reward).
+Most of the time if there is a proof you win, but not always as described [in the FAQ.](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#is-it-possible-to-have-a-proof-but-not-get-a-reward)
 > * Next is “Time: x.xxx s.” which shows how long the node took to respond to the challenge.
 The network requires a response in less than 28 seconds from the time the challenge was originated, so a recommended response time is less than 5 seconds.
 If this value is greater than 3 seconds a warning will be displayed in the GUI.
 (Read more here:
 > * Finally “Total x plots” shows the number of plots recognized by the node.
 If this doesn't look right [check your plots are valid.](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#how-do-i-know-if-my-plots-are-ok)
 2. “Updated Wallet peak to height x, weight y” message from the wallet_blockchain component.
 Value x is the current height of the blockchain, and should match the Height shown in the `chia show -s` command.
 This indicates that the node wallet is fully synced with the network.
-If that is not the case[check here for a common solution.](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#why-is-my-wallet-not-synced-why-can-i-not-connect-to-wallet-from-the-gui)
+If that is not the case [check here for a common solution.](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#why-is-my-wallet-not-synced-why-can-i-not-connect-to-wallet-from-the-gui)
 3. <other key messages>

 ## Other normal log messages: